obaker8/blog/_posts/2017-11-14-The-Gift-of-Giving-this-Holiday-Season.md

 ![_config.yml]({{ site.baseurl }}/images/doggo christmas.jpg)

-The snow is beginning to fall, coffee shops have their holiday cups and the trees are being decorated, which means the Holiday season is almost here.
-When we think of the Holiday season we think of warm apple cider, the smell of balsam fir, a warm lit fireplace and presents under the tree.
-It can be easy to get caught up in the hustle and bustle of the holiday season, but I know a lot of us love the gift of giving during the Holiday season.
-We get joy from watching others open presents on Christmas morning, and I have a feeling all the animal lovers out there would sleep peacefully knowing they’ve given a gift that has helped a homeless cat or dog during the holiday season.
+The snow is beginning to fall, coffee shops have their holiday cups and the trees are being decorated, which means the Holiday
+Season is here!
+When we think of the Holiday's we tend to think of warm apple cider, the smell of balsam fir, a warm lit fireplace and presents under the tree.
+It can be easy to get caught up in the hustle and bustle of the Holiday Season, but I know a lot of us love the gift of giving.
+We get joy from watching others open presents on Christmas morning, and I have a feeling all the animal lovers out there would sleep peacefully knowing they’ve given a gift that has helped a homeless cat or dog.

 <blockquote class="blockquote blockquote-center">
   <p class="m-b-0">"It’s not how much we give, but how much love we put into giving”</p>